autoboat-vt/autoboat_docs/docs/getting_started/setting_up_dev_environment.md

 !!!
 Note "Windows Users"
     **If you are using Windows you must do all of the following commands in the WSL filesystem**

+!!!
+Note "General"
+    **Make sure that you have a Docker account and verify your email on that account, because it will ask you for your username and password**

-- First, we need to install the development container, and to do this, please run the following command:
+- First, we need to install the development image, and to do this, please run the following command:

     ```sudo docker pull autoboatvt/autoboat_docker_dev_image```